Rakshith046/E-D-using-MQTT/README.md

  ■ This code encrypts and decrypts the text or message entered by user:

-   ◉ After executing this code, it ask's the user to enter the messege which must be encrypted.
+   ◉ After executing this code using LINUX command, it ask's the user to enter the messege which must be encrypted.
    <br>
    ◉ It say's to set the [SEED](https://www.geeksforgeeks.org/random-seed-in-python/#:~:text=Seed%20function%20is%20used%20to,number%20generated%20by%20the%20generator).
 This seed is used to generate different keys for encryption.
 It is shown in below pic:
    <br>